FAQs

 Q. What is the Cohen Veterans Network’s relationship with the U.S. Department of Veterans Affairs (VA) and the Department of Defense (DoD)?

-A. Cohen Veterans Network enjoys a complementary relationship with the government agencies, although it receives no funding from the VA and the DoD.
+A. Although it receives no funding from the VA or the DoD, Cohen Veterans Network, a national non-profit, enjoys a complementary relationship with them.
 Each Steven A. Cohen Military Family Clinic has a strong working relationship with its local VA to foster the referral of veterans and their families to the clinic.
 Cohen Veterans Network does not share any confidential patient information with the VA.
 No formal relationship exists between Cohen Veterans Network and the DoD.
 We comply with federal guidelines set by the Health Insurance Portability and Accountability Act (HIPAA).